 — SportsNation (@SportsNation) October 8, 2014

 Back then, the Black quarterback was becoming pretty normal — Cam Newton was anointed, RG3 who was drafted two rounds before Wilson at the top of the 2012 Draft hit the scene like a comet and fizzled like a dud Roman candle.
 Colin Kaepernick’s dual-threat abilities took San Francisco to Super Bowl XLVII in 2015 and then he was blackballed and out of the league by 2017 after kneeling

 It wasn’t all gravy because we still had archaic football minds like Bill Polian doing everything they could do to stop the evolution of the position and discredit NFL-ready studs like Deshaun Watson and Lamar Jackson.

 When RG3’s career was derailed by injuries, that also stunted the dual-threat era a bit.
 Closet racists would point to RG3’s career as an example of why mobile (code word for Black QBs) couldn’t sustain success at this level.
 With Cam Newton’s deterioration in Carolina, before his comeback with the Pats, those whispers rand concerns about the durability of capable running QBs surfaced again.

-Pat Mahomes‘ MVP season in 2018, the success of LJ and a burgeoning crop of Black quarterbacks have made 2019 a historic year in the NFL.
+Pat Mahomes‘ MVP season in 2018, the success of Lamar Jackson and a burgeoning crop of Black quarterbacks made 2019 a historic year in the NFL.
 In 2020 the evolution of the position continued and so has the development of Wilson’s passing prowess.
 The verdict is still out on some of the new soul brothers.